Electric Catamarans

 A Closer Look at the Island Spirit 525E

 The new cat is roughly 52 by 27 feet so it’s a substantial platform.
 Living aboard will happen on three decks – lower (accommodations/cabins), main (salon and forward and aft cockpits) and the flybridge.
 The boat will be available with twin 57-hp or 80-hp Yanmar diesels with SD60 Saildrive transmissions and a 264-gallon fuel tank.
-However, this new cat was thought out from the start for electric propulsion so you have a cleaner option.
+This new cat was designed from the start for electric propulsion so you have a cleaner option.
 Expect to see an electric drive that uses twin 65kW (approximately 88-hp) electric permanent magnet motors, and a 55kWh main battery generator or “range extender”.
 (The boat is expected to cruise at eight knots using only 37kW of power.)
 This version will run 24V DC with a 48kWh house battery bank and 210 kWh e-drive storage bank.
 To keep the batteries topped off, there will be 2000 watts of solar panels on the Bimini top.

 Some highlights include a walk-through salon with large windows for an abundance of natural light and large sleeping cabins.
 The galley is spacious with commodious storage for dishes and provisions and there are options in how the interior furniture is laid out.